Rules and Regulations

 1. If there is a play on the batter at first base the batter/base runner must touch the secondary (orange) base.
 The runner can be called out if he/she first touches the primary (white) base.

 2. Sliding into a base is permitted.
-A runner choosing not to slide must not interfere with a fielder attempt to complete a play (i.e., duck or otherwise get out of the way).
+A runner choosing not to slide must not interfere with a fielder attempting to complete a play (i.e., duck or otherwise get out of the way).

 3. If the runner overruns the base, any defensive player can tag the runner and the runner will be called out if caught off base, except 1st base.